SitchApp/sitch-embed/readme.md

 ## Usage

 So first you need to specify which buttons load a Sitch.
 You do this by adding the "sitch-activation-button" class to each relevant button.
 Then for each button you need to specify which Sitch it loads.
-You do this by adding a data attribute.
-There's two attributes for this:
+You do this by adding the following data attribute.

-### data-sitch-id
+### data-sitch-link

-Every Sitch has a Sitch ID that you can see when editing the Sitch at https://mysitch.app at the very top of the page.
-It will look something like "i4lVvZB".
-So to embed and use a Sitch with that ID using a button, you would add `data-sitch-id="i4lVvZB"` to that button.
+Every Sitch has a unique link.
+You can get this link by selecting the Sitch on https://mysitch.app and pressing "Copy Link", or by editing the Sitch and viewing it at the top of the edit page.
+As an example, for Sitch link https://sitch.app/s/i4lVvZB, you would add `data-sitch-link="https://sitch.app/s/i4lVvZB"` to a button.

-### data-sitch-custom-id

-You can optionally generate a custom link for a Sitch when editing it. the last part of that custom link is the Sitches custom ID.
-So for https://sitch.app/blog, "blog" is the custom id.
-So to embed and use a Sitch with that ID using a button, you would add `data-sitch-custom-id="blog"` to that button.

 There's currently one more attribute you can use to customize things: